Post Office broadband: stamp of approval?

 |Broadband Premium||Unlimited usage|

-As with most other providers these days, getting their broadband relies on also taking the Post Office's home phone service.
+As with most other providers these days, getting their broadband relies on also taking the Post Office's home phone service, which costs £16.99 a month.

 Unlike many other ISPs, however, at the time of this update, that phone line still comes with inclusive weekend calls.